 The cyclotron gas stopper is a device for the deceleration of radioactive ions created by the projectile fragmentation (see Fig. 1).
-Fast ions (~100 MeV/u) are injected into a helium-filled chamber inside a vertical magnetic field where they immediately enter a solid degrader so that they can be captured by the magnetic field.
+The fast ions (~100 MeV/u) are injected into a helium-filled chamber inside a vertical magnetic field where they immediately enter a solid degrader so that they can be captured by the magnetic field.
 The fast ions lose the remainder of their kinetic energy in collisions with the helium buffer gas.
 This process ionizes the helium atoms.
-An electric field parallel to the magnetic field is used to remove electrons and move positively charged ions to the RF-carpet.
+A vertical electric field is used to remove electrons and move positively charged ions to the RF-carpet.
 At high incoming particle rates, the amount of ionization becomes so large that the stopped ions cannot be completely removed.
 As a result, a neutralized plasma accumulates in the center of the stopping chamber and additional fast ions are not or are only slowly extracted because they come to rest in the plasma-shielded region.
-This present work analyzed the overall process of charge migration to provide estimates of ion stopping efficiency as a function of incoming particle rate.
+This present work analysed the overall process of charge migration to provide estimates of the maximum incoming particle rate.